ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/child_growth_risks/index.rst

 .. image:: dag_framework.png

 Notably, it is critical to distinguish between the correlation between these metrics attributable to shared common causes between them from correlation between these metrics attributable to direct causal relationships.
-However, the influence of confounding factors in the estimation of the causal relationship between these factors must be carefully considered due to the high correlation between them and the observational nature of child antropometry studies.
+However, the influence of confounding factors in the estimation of the causal relationship between these factors must be carefully considered due to the high correlation between them and the observational nature of child anthropometry studies.
 Additionally, child age should be considered as an important effect modifier in the associations between each of these metrics, as discussed by [Alderman-and-Headey-2018]_.

 Correlation
 ++++++++++++